Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heliophysics: unification, coupling, exploration

 What is debatable, however, is precisely what the direct relationship is between solar variability and climate change over any particular time scale, or epoch, of interest.
 For example, various opinions have been advanced that span the entire gamut from wholly inconsequential to complete solar responsibility for the gradual warming of the planet that has been observed since the middle of the 20th Century.
 Yet, it may not even make sense to speak of direct relationships between drivers and the behavior of systems which are as nonlocal, nonlinear and plagued by various hystereses as is our climate here on Earth.

 The third and final pillar upon which heliophysics rests is the exploration of Earth's neighborhood in space.
 As a space-faring civilization we have visited all the planets, [several asteroids and] comets and numerous planetary satellites.
 We have ventured to the boundaries of the heliosphere and have flown through various parts of our magnetosphere.
-We have a spacecraft [that passed] the Pluto/Charon system [and after that flew by Kuiper-belt object 2014 MU69, colloquially known as Ultima Thule].
+We have a spacecraft [that passed] the Pluto/Charon system [and after that flew by Kuiper-belt object 486958 Arrokoth, provisionally known as 2014\,MU$_{69}$ and nicknamed Ultima Thule].
 Heliophysics enables our exploration to be successful and at the same time gains in knowledge and understanding from our exploration initiatives.

-In summary, heliophysics is the systems-mediated study of the physical processes that take place within the Sun's sphere of influence.
+In summary, \indexit{heliophysics}heliophysics is the systems-mediated study of the physical processes that take place within the Sun's sphere of influence.
 It is based upon the three pillars of unification of physical processes and phenomena, coupling of distinct physical systems, and the exploration of our neighborhood in space.
 And it is broadly applicable to the environments around most ordinary stars.''